 Organizations will reap the maximum benefit of change only through a structured & meticulously planned initiative.
-Pausing to focus on landing the change has reverberating impacts:
+Pausing to focus on landing the change and implementing the 4 principles of change management has reverberating impacts:

 Aligning resources & funding: Taking the time to plan, communicate, evangelize and get broad buy-in on change minimizes the risk of competing priorities and wasted efforts.
 Ensures that the work is aligned with overarching goals and that decisions are not made in isolation.

 Reduces implementation time & minimizes disruption: Change management helps us understand the impact of a change and the level of effort required to land.
 Thoughtful planning helps reveal contingencies and develop cutover plans to minimize impacts on employees & customers